Skip to main content

 Then create a deployment that references your gateway.
 Replace the placeholder values:

-• [GATEWAY-ID]: The gateway ID from the previous step.
+• [GATEWAY-ID]: The gateway ID from the previous step (creating the gateway, or the inference/gateways list command).

-• [MODEL-NAME]: A name for your model (4-63 characters).
+• [MODEL-NAME]: A name for your model (from 4 to 63 characters).
 The gateway uses this name to route inference requests to this deployment.

 • [BUCKET-NAME]: The CoreWeave Object Storage bucket containing the model weights.